top of page

 Having finished our replanting work, we re-joined the forest trail weaving our way over the footbridge and up a narrow winding track walk up the main path again and headed for home.

 I look back on my ramble today and I reflect on how eventful it had been.
 I knew all the people I met because they are regular walkers .There are other days when you can walk and meet no one.
-Now that is fine by me too.
+Now that is fine by me too as it gives you personal quiet reflection time.

 Then there are days when you meet people whom you have never encountered previously.On these days there is a lot of social engagement.
 I feel a bit like Tommy Tiernan.
 You never know who your next guest will be until you meet them.
 You get to know them as you walk, and you might end up exchanging phone numbers and e mail addresses.
 Then like Tommy as you bid them farewell you wait for your next guest to come along the road.